inwc3/wc3libs/README.md

 # Wc3libs

 Pure Java library for general wc3 modding and tool development.
-With Wc3libs we aim to offer a feature-complete, easy, plug & play solution for jvm applications to access, modify and output anz kind of Warcraft III specific game data.
+With Wc3libs we aim to offer a feature-complete, easy, plug & play solution for jvm applications to access, modify and output any kind of Warcraft III specific game data.

 # Usage